nar300/Net_core_-Web-Api-_backend-using-interface/README.md

 ---------------
 go to tools then
 New get Package manager then
-Package manager console  and then
+Package manager console  and -Start Typing--

-Add-migration initial create hit enter ,and then type-- update-database hit enter ,
+Add-migration initial create -then hit enter ,and then start typing-- update-database -then hit enter ,
 --------this will create databse   and tables for you